Which of the following best describes the primary function of the... | Study Prep in Pearson+

-Which of the following best describes the primary function of the frontal lobe (label #1) in the human brain?
+Which of the following best describes the primary function of the prefrontal cortex in the context of the endocrine system?

 A